Ipstenu/join-my-multisite/readme.txt

 Stable tag: 1.0
 Donate link: https://www.wepay.com/donations/halfelf-wp

-Allow site admins to automatically add existing network users to their site, or let users decide at the click a button.
+Allow site admins to automatically add existing users to their site, or let users decide at the click a button.

 == Description ==